Gorgon (Inhuman)

-Gorgon is a fictional character appearing in American comic books published by Marvel Comics.
-Gorgon is also a member of the Royal Family of the Inhumans, a race of superpowered beings that inhabit the hidden city of Attilan.
+Gorgon is a character appearing in American comic books published by Marvel Comics.
+Gorgon is also a member of the Royal Family of the Inhumans, a race of superpowered beings from the hidden city of Attilan.

-Gorgon was portrayed by Eme Ikwuakor in the 2017 Marvel Cinematic Universe (MCU) television series Inhumans.
+Eme Ikwuakor portrays Gorgon in the 2017 Marvel Cinematic Universe (MCU) television series Inhumans.

 Publication history

-The character debuted in Fantastic Four #44 (Nov.
-1965) and was created by Stan Lee and Jack Kirby.
+Gorgon debuted in Fantastic Four #44 (November 1965), and was created by Stan Lee and Jack Kirby.